 This course is conducted completely online.
 We do NOT meet face to face in a traditional classroom setting.
-It is your responsibility to have the necessary equipment (internet, computer, Word, etc.) for proper participation in this course.
+It is your responsibility to have the necessary equipment (internet, computer, Word, etc.) for this participating in this course.

 Logging into Blackboard: